Most people that visit Virginia Beach stay in Virginia Beach.

 Organize picnics and attend concerts or festivals in Kilmarnock Town Centre Park, where you can also find entertainment for kids, such as splash parks and ample playgrounds.

-Mackay Island National Wildlife Refuge (North Carolina)
+10. Mackay Island National Wildlife Refuge (North Carolina)

 Driving Time: 43 minutes

-The 8219-acre Mackay Island National Wildlife Refuge is a wildlife sanctuary located on Knotts Island in the northeastern section of Currituck County.
+The 8,219-acre Mackay Island National Wildlife Refuge is a wildlife sanctuary located on Knotts Island in the northeastern section of Currituck County.

-At Mackay, you can observe various birds, reptiles, amphibians, along with many other rare and endangered species that have made themselves at home there.
-Besides the obvious activity of wildlife observation, other common activities at the Refuge are fishing, crabbing, kayaking, hunting, and boating.
+At Mackay, you can observe various birds, reptiles, and amphibians, along with many other rare and endangered species that have made themselves at home there.

 It offers the perfect environment for photography enthusiasts to capture magical moments.
 Nearby, you can find several nature trails with scenic views accessible for biking and hiking.

-Seasonal special events and tournaments along with educational programs are organized at Mackay Island to ensure an entertaining and educative trip.
 This is one of the best day trips from Virginia Beach for those looking to get into nature and learn about the local ecosystem.

 This gorgeous wildlife refuge is one of the best places to visit in North Carolina.